almahamans/eShopping-list/README.md

 # Notes App
 An app to arrange your thought and tasks through the day.
-User able to add a note, edit it (soon), mark the note eathir completed, uncompleted, uregent and in progress also the user can delete the note.
+User able to add a note and  mark the note eathir completed, uncompleted, uregent and in progress also the user can delete the note.
 The app available in two modes light and dark.

 ## Build using:
 - React js